Orlistat

 How should I take/use this medication?

-• Do not stop taking your medication or exceed the prescribed dose without checking with your healthcare professional.
+• Do not stop taking your medicine or exceed the prescribed dose without checking with your healthcare professional.

 • Take the medication with water immediately before, during or up to one hour after each main meal that contains fat.
-If you miss a meal or your meal does not contain any fat, you do not have to take the medication.
+If a meal is missed or contains no fat, you do not have to take the medication.

 What should I do if I forget to take/use this medication?

-If you miss a dose, take it as soon as you remember if it is within one hour after your last main meal that contains fat.
+If you miss a dose, take it as soon as you remember if it is within one hour after your last main meal.
 Take your next dose at the usual time.
 Do not take two doses to make up for the missed dose.

 What precautions should I take?